gbabineau/findAtlasReviewChanges/README.md

 Then from a command line, you can specify various command line parameters

-type `python findAtlasReviewChanges --help` for parameters
+type `python -m findAtlasReviewChanges --help` for parameters

 Example